top of page

 3. Caffeine & Taurine

-Caffeine, the most commonly consumed drug in the world, and for good reason.
+Caffeine is the most commonly consumed drug in the world, and for good reason.
 Beyond the pleasant taste of fresh coffee or the health benefits of green tea, caffeine is one of the most effective drugs for enhancing physical and mental performance.
-This can be especially relevant for hikers, as a lack of energy or focus can lead to accidents while navigating the variety of terrain and dangers encountered on the trail.
+This can be especially relevant for hikers, as a lack of energy or focus can lead to accidents while navigating the various terrain and dangers that might be encountered on the trail.
 But what about Taurine?

 Caffeine's Main Benefits